-Olympus succeeded in creating a gastrocamera through joint development between the Company's R&D team and a physician in the Department of introduction of fiberscopes made it possible to see directly inside a patient's stomach in real time.
+Olympus succeeded in creating a gastrocamera through joint development between the Company's R&D team and a physician in the Department of Gastroenterology of The University of Tokyo.
+The introduction of fiberscopes made it possible to see directly inside a patient's stomach in real time.